ryanpram/player-valuation-prediction/README.md

-# player-valuation-prediction
+# Football Player Valuation Prediction
-1st capstone project of mlzoomcamp
+This repo is intended to submission of 1st capstone project of mlzoomcamp